 Impact of mock tests on the final GMAT exam

-I did everything as instructed in e-GMAT’s course and started taking mock tests 3 days before the final exam.
-I took only the official mocks and tried to build a pace which I could replicate in the final exam as well.
+I did everything as instructed in the e-GMAT course and started taking mock tests 3 days before the final exam.
+I took only the official mocks and tried to build a pace that I could replicate in the final exam as well.
 So, when I went for the final GMAT exam, that also felt like a mock test which took a lot of pressure off me.
-In my mock tests, I scored 660, 670 and 660 respectively.
+In my mock tests, I scored 660, 670, and 660 respectively.
 But I did not give up.
 I went back to Scholaranium and worked on my concepts again.

 Quality of e-GMAT Practice Questions

 One thing I found out from my experience was that questions in e-GMAT are tailor-made to emulate those that come in the official guide as well as in the actual exam.
 So, it was relatively easy for me to solve the questions as I was so comfortable with the type and pattern of the questions.
 This helped in time management also and I was left with 3 minutes to spare after the Verbal section.